 You might seek compensation from other sources of liability instead of, or in addition to, the truck driver and the trucking company that employs them.
 Examples include the manufacturer of defective parts used on the truck or another vehicle involved in the accident, other drivers, or the entity or individual tasked with providing service on the truck.

 The statute of limitations for most cases is two years from the accident’s date.
-If you are filing a wrongful death truck accident claim, you have two years from the date of your loved one’s death to file the claim as a lawsuit in court.
+If you are filing a wrongful death truck accident claim, you have two years from your loved one’s death to file the claim as a lawsuit in court.